Biographies

 PERFORMANCE COMPANIES, FOUNDER, ARTISTIC DIRECTOR

-Terrestrial Theater A Dance-Theater company which produced dance concerts, toured children's performances to schools, and gave innovative, environmental performances.
+Terrestrial Theater A Dance-Theater company, produced dance concerts, toured children's performances to schools, and gave innovative, environmental performances.
 1977-86.

 MASK, PUPPET AND ENVIRONMENTAL PERFORMANCES